Masaki Nakao

 Masaki Nakao (中尾 暢樹, Nakao Masaki) is a Japanese actor and entertainer who is represented by Watanabe Entertainment.
-He is known for his role as Yamato Kazakiri/Zyuoh Eagle in the 40th entry of the Super Sentai series.
+He is known for his role as Yamato Kazakiri/Zyuoh Eagle in the 40th entry of the Super Sentai series, Doubutsu Sentai Zyuohger.

 Biography

 Masaki Nakao was born in Saitama Prefecture on November 27, 1996.

 On 2016, Nakao made his drama debut in 2016 Super Sentai series Doubutsu Sentai Zyuohger as the protagonist, Yamato Kazakiri (Zyuoh Eagle).